 - 1 cup sugar

 - 1 1/2 teaspoon cinnamon

-- Spread ½ of batter in loaf pan.
+- Spread ½ of batter into the loaf pan.

-- To make cinnamon sugar mixture, combine sugar and cinnamon in a bowl and stir.
+- Combine sugar and cinnamon in a small bowl.
 Sprinkle ¾ of the cinnamon sugar mixture on top of the batter in loaf pan.